xvik/dropwizard-guicey/src/doc/docs/guide/extensions.md

 # Extensions

+!!! summary ""
+    Extensions mechanism supposed to be used in guicey for all dropwizard specific features registration (instead of manual registrations).

 All extensions are recognized and installed with appropriate [installer](installers.md).
 This page supposed to reference declaration examples of most common extensions.
 See [installers](../installers/resource.md) section for details.